-- 23.11 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 23.12 Cars may not enter the fast lane of the pits until the pit exit is opened at the start or re-start of each practice or qualifying session.
-Furthermore, no car may be moved to a position in the slow lane which is closer to the pit exit than the garage which has been assigned to the relevant Team. - 23.13 All pit road garage doors must remain open during all practice and qualifying sessions. - 23.14 Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the race for safety reasons.
+- 23.13 Starting an engine with an external device will be considered working on the car, consequently this will not be permitted in the fast lane of the pits. - 23.14 All pit road garage doors must remain open during all practice and qualifying sessions. - 23.15 Under exceptional circumstances the Race Director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.